-Recently-charged PAEDC board meets for first time - Port Arthur News
+Evolving Port Arthur EDC board meets; those in attendance have hard time hearing - Port Arthur News

 They had not concluded executive session when they broke for dinner and ate, and then resumed the “reports” section of the agenda.

-In order to avoid inaccurate reporting from lack of audibility, The Port Arthur News will expand on the meeting tomorrow once board members can be directly contacted.
+This is a developing story, and The Port Arthur News will expand on the meeting this week once board members can be directly contacted.

 Port Arthur Economic Development Corporation moving ahead with changes in leadership